DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 #### Distinguishing Between Important and Fluff Dialogue
-- The player MUST be able to tell the difference between important and fluff dialogue.
+The player MUST be able to tell the difference between important and fluff dialogue.
+I have an Idea:
-- I think an easy way
+- *Important Dialogue Interactions* can be mandatory.
+Like, they are automatically given the interaction without having to actively press a button to engage with it.
+- *Fluff Dialogue Interactions* can be optional.
+The player has to actively press a button (like right bumper or something) to

 ### Updating How Allister's Allies can Communicate w/ Him
 Right now, dialogue portals spawn in two situations: